 Fresh concrete needs to cure for 30 to 60 days before it's dry enough to paint.
-Perform a moisture test by taping a piece of clear plastic to one of the steps and leaving it for a day – if you notice condensation on the underside of the plastic, the concrete needs more time to dry.
-Once the steps are dry enough to paint, check porosity by spraying some water on the steps to make sure it soaks in.
+Perform a moisture test by taping a piece of clear plastic to one of the steps and leaving it for a day – if you notice condensation on the underside of the plastic, the concrete stairs may need more time to dry.
+Once the outdoor steps are dry enough to paint, check porosity by spraying some water on the steps to make sure it soaks in.
 If it doesn't, the concrete probably won't hold paint either, so consider leaving the steps unpainted until a later date.
 Finally, etch new, porous concrete with a commercial etching product – following the directions on the container – and rinse thoroughly.

-Prepare Previously Painted Steps
+Prepare Previously Painted Cement Steps

 If your steps have been previously painted, you may elect to strip the paint with a chemical stripper, which is advisable if the paint is in poor condition.
 Otherwise, use a wire brush to scrub off loose paint, then sweep the paint chips into a pile, collect and dispose them.
 If the concrete is cracked or chipped, fill the voids with mortar or epoxy concrete filler.
 After this product dries – which takes about 24 hours –clean up the patches by sanding them with an orbital sander, just as you would sand similar patches on wood.
 Work with 120-grit wet/dry sandpaper, which keeps its tooth longer than garnet or silicon oxide paper.